icopy-site/awesome-cn/docs/awesome/awesome-cl.md

 * [JSCL](https://github.com/jscl-project/jscl) - A CL-to-JS compiler designed to be self-hosting from day one.
 Lacks CLOS, format and loop.
 * [CL-JavaScript](http://marijnhaverbeke.nl/cl-javascript/) - A translator from Javascript to Common Lisp.
 Not available on Quicklisp.
 [Expat][14].
 * [parse-js](http://marijnhaverbeke.nl/parse-js/) - A package for parsing ECMAScript 3. [zlib][33].
-* [Wuwei](https://github.com/mtravers/wuwei/) - A toolkit to build Ajax-based web pages.
-[MIT][200].
-* [SmackJack](https://github.com/aarvid/SmackJack) - An Ajax Common Lisp Library using parenscript to generate javascript and hunchentoot (for now) as the web server.
-Also allows a server-side lisp function to call a client-side parenscript one.
-[MIT][200].
 * [remote-js](https://github.com/ceramic/remote-js) - send JavaScript from Common Lisp to a browser.
 [MIT][200].
 * [sigil](https://github.com/BnMcGn/sigil) - A Parenscript to Javascript command line compiler and REPL.
 [MIT][200].